dream11/vertx-rest/README.md

 - [References](#references)

 ## Overview
-The vert-rest library aims to make it simple to create a REST application using vertx.
+The vert-rest library enables to create a vertx REST application based on JAX-RS annotations.
 A number of Request and Response Filters, Exception Mappers and features like back-pressure, validations, timeout, logging are provided.

 It internally uses [resteasy-vertx](https://github.com/resteasy/resteasy/tree/main/server-adapters/resteasy-vertx)
 ## Usage